howtographql/howtographql/content/graphql/basics/2-core-concepts.md

 That means that the client needs to send more *information* to the server to express its data needs - this information is called a *query*.

+**Note**: Unforunately, we no longer provide the *Run in Sandbox* feature that is demonstrated in the video at 13:50.
+We are really sorry for the inconvenience.

 #### Basic Queries

 Let’s take a look at an example query that a client could send to a server: